karlmdavis/rps-tourney/dev/work-log.md

 * 2.0h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
     * Started filling in `game.jsp`.
 Got the JSP-generated portion of the "Round History" table done.

+### 2014-08-26, Tuesday

+* 0.4h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
+    * Fleshed out a bit more of `game.jsp` and started adding in the controller code for submitting throws.